-The Valve Operation & System Design CEU training course uses a multiple choice type answer key.
-You can find a copy of the answer key in the back of this course manual in a Word format on TLC's website under the Assignment Page.
+The Hydraulic Principles CEU training course uses a multiple choice type answer key.
+You can find a copy of the answer key in the front of the course assignment or lesson in Word format on TLC's website under the Assignment Page.
 You can also find complete course support under the Assignment Page.

-You can write your answers in this manual or type out your own answer key.
-TLC would prefer that you type out and e-mail the final exam to TLC, but it is not required.
+You can also find complete course support under the Assignment Page.
+You can swers in the separate answer key or assignment.
+TLC would prefer that you type out and fax or e-mail the final exam to TLC, but it is not required.